-Since integration and assimilation are so closely connected it is easier to understand how the DJM fulfils two ostensibly conflicting role: both as Jewish heritage preserver and as Danish national heritage point.
-The DJM’s name, its location in the national hub, and the source of its budget show it as a national museum.
-As such, it is part of a tradition dating back to the beginnings of the nation-state when a visit to the museum served as a kind of cultural ceremony legitimizing the state.
-Fittingly, the DJM was opened in 2004 in the presence of the Queen.
-In 2011 the museum was recognized by the Danish government and is supervised by the Heritage Agency of Denmark.
+Since integration and assimilation are so closely connected, it is not difficult to understand how the DJM fulfils two ostensibly conflicting roles: as a custodian of Jewish heritage and as a Danish national heritage site.
+The DJM’s name, its location in the national hub, and the source of its budget all indicate that it is a national museum.
+As such, it is part of a tradition dating back to the beginnings of the nation-state, when a visit to a national museum served as a kind of cultural ceremony legitimizing the state.
+Fittingly, the DJM was opened in 2004 in the presence of Denmark’s Queen Margrethe.
+In 2011, the museum was recognized by the Danish government, and itis supervised by the Heritage Agency of Denmark.

-The location and the name of the DJM are the most immediate and most significant features that form the message of the DJM as a Danish national institution and as a space that accepts migrants.
-The old library building and Royal Boathouse within it are part of Danish heritage and part of the entire national hub.
-Proviantgården was built in 1603 on Slotsholmen, the island which is now Denmark's administrative center.
-It was built as part of Christian IV's Arsenal Dock and decommissioned in the 1860s.
-Proviantgården has been converted into offices for the Danish Parliament, from 1994 together with a reading room for the National Archives.
-Within the walls of this national building Libeskind designed the DJM.
-Through it, Jewish heritage is incorporated, suggesting a diversification of the national heritage, tying together the past of the minority with the past of the nation in one urban space widens the scope of Danish heritage.
-The same convergence is expressed by the logo which ties Mitzvah, a Jewish (religious) concept to Danish-Jewish memory.
-Libeskind interpreted the concept as “the good deed” of “the rescue of the Danish Jews in 1943”, namely the evacuation of most of Denmark’s Jews to neighboring Sweden, in resistance to the order of their arrest and deportation.
+The location and the name of the DJM are the most immediate and most significant features that frame the message of the DJM as a Danish national institution and as a space that accepts migrants.
+The old library building and Royal Boathouse within it are part of Danish heritage and the entire national hub.
+Proviantgården was built in 1603 on Slotsholmen, the island which is now Denmark’s administrative center as part of Christian IV’s Arsenal Dock and decommissioned in the 1860s.
+Beginning in 1994, Proviantgården was converted into offices for the Danish Parliament, together with a reading room for the National Archives.
+It is within the walls of this national building that Libeskind designed the DJM.
+Jewish heritage is incorporated into this structure, suggesting a diversification of the national heritage, tying together the past of the minority with the past of the nation in one urban space, thus widening the scope of Danish heritage.
+The same convergence is expressed by the logo which ties Mitzvah, a Jewish (religious) concept, to Danish-Jewish memory.
+Libeskind interpreted this concept as “the good deed” of “the rescue of the Danish Jews in 1943,” namely the evacuation of most of Denmark’s Jews to neighboring Sweden, in resistance to the Nazis’ order for their arrest and deportation.

-This event is also celebrated by the DJM’s third space, giving of the Law.
-Thus, the Danes’ “good deed” is represented by the Jewish (religious) concept and is played out within Jewish sacred history of the biblical story about their way from Egypt to their promised land.
+This event is also celebrated by the DJM’s third space, “Giving of the Law.”
+Thus, the Danes’ “good deed” is represented by a Jewish-religious concept and is played out within Jewish sacred history and biblical story of their travels from Egypt to their Promised Land.
 The museum is a celebration of the Danes’ finest hour – the rescue of Danish Jews.
-The rescue is celebrated not only as an ethical deed, as Libeskind foresaw, but is meant to epitomize the acceptance and integration of the Jewish community in Denmark.
-It is supposed to illustrate just how far Danes were willing to go for Danish Jews.
-The DJM’s interior design, the Scandinavian wood covered and slanted floors, the visitor gets the impression of locality combined with migration.
+The rescue is not only celebrated as an ethical deed, as Libeskind noted, but is meant to epitomize the acceptance and integration of the Jewish community in Denmark.
+It is supposed to illustrate just how far Danes were willing to go to save Danish Jews.
+The DJM’s interior design, with its Scandinavian wood-covered walls and slanted floors, gives the visitor the impression of locality combined with migration.